ConnorBechler/ConnorBechler.github.io/index.md

 <h2 id='Hobbies'>Non-Academic Interests</h2>

-<p>I greatly enjoy modern fencing, primarily epee.
-I have dabbled in game design.
-Hiking and backpacking provide me with a great deal of joy.
-While I am not always the fastest chef, I find cooking to be both soothing and satisfying.
-I enjoy both tea and coffee without particular partisanship.</p>
+<p>In my free time, I enjoy reading (primarily fiction, although also essays and poetry), programming, epee fencing, hiking, backpacking, and cooking (although I am not a particularly fast cook).</p>

 <p>I am always in the market for new books, recipes, and hiking spots!
-If you are feeling generous, send me your recommendations via email.</p>
+If you feel generous, send me your recommendations via email!</p>

 </div>
 </body>